msg-CareerPaths/aws-serverless-training/chapters/090-appsync-subscriptions.md

 ### Adjusting the Order Mutation

-**Calculating Total Price**: Revise the GraphQL mutation designated for order placement.
-The linked Lambda function, upon receiving an order, should:
+**Calculating Total Price**: Adjust the GraphQL mutation designated for order placement; the linked Lambda function, upon receiving an order, should:
 - Iterate through each product in the order.
 - Multiply each product's price by its quantity.
 - Sum up these individual totals to calculate the overall order price.